Food and Water

 - Fresh fruits and vegetables that do not have a peel or shell that can be removed before eating

-Additional information on insuring the safety of your foods if they may have been contaminated by the flood waters:
+Additional information on ensuring the safety of your foods if they may have been contaminated by the flood waters:

 - Remove the label;